saraelshaer/ConsoleApplications/README.md

 # SimpleConsoleApplications
-A collection of straightforward console-based applications developed in C#.
-These applications cover a variety of simple tasks and games.
+A collection of console-based applications developed in C#.
+These applications cover a variety of tasks and games.